 The museum takes care of everything, what binds -”with the history and culture of Krakow.
 The headquarters are in the Krzysztofory Palace.

 Main market 35, tel.4229922

 The palace was built by joining several tenement houses.
-W XVIII w. he was famous for great parties and balls, which were held here.
+In the 18th century. he was famous for great parties and balls, which were held here.
 Later, he had different fates.
 Today it is visited by crowds of tourists.
 The oldest city documents have been collected here, insignia, old plans of Krakow, portraits of councilors and people distinguished for the city, colorful outfit of the Krakow Lajkonik, etc..
 Open Wed, Fri-Sun.
-9.00-15.30, Wed.
+9.00-15.30, thurs.
 11.00-18.00; on the second Sat. i nd. month closed.

 Town hall Tower

 Main market 1

 The only surviving part of the medieval Town Hall.
 Historical monuments of Krakow can be seen in the tower, m.in. mayor's insignia, guild sticks, halabardy.

 Open: Wed-Fri.
 10.00-17.00, sb.-nd.
 9.00-16.00, other sb. i nd. month closed.

 The House under the Cross – Theater Gallery

 ul. hospital 21, tel.4226864